AlchemyCMS/alchemy_cms/README.md

 About
 -----
+**This branch is a eraly alpha development branch.
+For productive environments use the current rubygems version, or the [latest stable branch (2.6-stable)](https://github.com/magiclabs/alchemy_cms/tree/2.6-stable).**

-Alchemy is a powerful, userfriendly and flexible Rails 3 CMS.
+Alchemy is a powerful, userfriendly and flexible Rails 4 CMS.

 Read more on the [website](http://alchemy-cms.com) and in the [guidelines](http://guides.alchemy-cms.com).